 - Serve the kheer warm or at room temperature.

-- You can soak the saffron threads in hot milk instead of water.
+- Soak the saffron threads in hot milk instead of water.

-- You can omit the nuts or add your favorite to the Kheer.
+- Omit the nuts or add your favorite to the Kheer.

 - You can use the rice as is without grinding if you like that texture.